StellaContrail/wave-function/README.md

 <p>
 A particle which is acted on a finite wall potential, partially goes through the wall in quantum mechanics.
 People may wonder why this happens and doubt if it makes sense.
-However, please remind that in quantum mechanics, there's fundamental law called "Uncertainty principle of energy" which indicates that energy can be infinitesimal or infinite.
+However, please remind that in quantum mechanics, there's fundamental law called the "Uncertainty principle of energy" which indicates that energy can be infinitesimal or infinite.
-According to this law, if the potential wall has finite height, the wave function can go through the wall and finite existence probability of the particle can be found in the other side of the finite wall.
+According to this law, if the potential wall has finite height, the wave function can go through the wall and the finite existence probability of the particle can be found on the other side of the finite wall.
 This phenomenon ("Quantum Tunneling Effect") was discovered by a Japanese Physicist, Leo Esaki.
 </p>
 <div>